hydroaggie/hydroaggie.github.io/_posts/2019-08-15-Compile-PFLOTRAN-on-NERSC.md

 layout: post
 title: Install PFLOTRAN on NERSC
 date: 2019-08-15
-description: Documentation on how to install PFLOTRAN on NERSC Perlmutter
+description: Documentation on how to install PFLOTRAN on NERSC Perlmutter or similar HPC system
 tags:
   - code
 categories: software